 1. So many options

-There are more than 1.1 million students studying in Poland, at almost 400 universities.
-What is even more impressive most of the programmes are offered in both Polish and English Language, on top of that, there are hundreds of languages that are taught here.
-There are a lot more colleges for arts as well as faculties of humanities and polytechnics, all of them equipped with ideal laboratories and super-computers.
-While studying in Poland, you will have a chance to enter a competition with NASA or become a part of a prestigious scholarship programme in areas of humanities (like ancient and modern languages, literature and philosophy).
-Polish business schools deliver world-class education in management and finance (also as double-degree programmes) all recognized and accredited internationally.
-See for yourself – over a million student can’t be wrong, can they?
+There are more than 1.2 million students studying in Poland, at almost 380 universities.
+What is even more impressive most of the programs are offered in both Polish and English languages, on top of that, there are hundreds of languages that are taught here.
+There are a lot more colleges for arts as well as faculties of humanities and universities of technology, all of them equipped with ideal laboratories and super-computers.

 2. Study in the centre of Europe

-3. Live in the city that's bursting with different cultures
+3. Live in a city that's bursting with different cultures

 4. Ideal for a student budget

 If you dream of going abroad and becoming independent while studying, do not worry about the cost, Poland is ideal for a student on a tight budget.
 Dormitories start from €60 a month per student, cinema ticket starts from €2,50, and lunch in the cafeteria starts from €2.
 No wonder Warsaw is the most affordable European student city according to the 2016 QS Best Student Cities index.
 Find more info here